apertus-open-source-cinema/naps/doc/installation.rst

 Installation
 ============

-.. todo: explain the setup of vivado & nmigen & pipenv
+.. todo: explain the setup of vivado & amaranth & pipenv